Law & Economics Working Papers

 This paper presents an overview of what economists can say about vertical constraints by multi-sided platforms at this stage in the development of our knowledge about the economics of these businesses.
 It describes the general procompetitive and anticompetitive uses of vertical restraints by multi-sided platforms.
 It then focuses on the role of critical mass for multi-sided platforms and how vertical restraints might be used on the one hand, anti-competitively to prevent rivals from achieving critical mass and long-term growth and, on the other hand, pro-competitively, to ensure the platform and its customers that the platform will remain viable.

-David Evans, "Economics of Vertical Restraints for Multi-Sided Platforms" (Institute for Law and Economics Working Paper No. 626, 2013).
+David S. Evans, "Economics of Vertical Restraints for Multi-Sided Platforms" (Coase-Sandor Institute for Law & Economics Working Paper No. 626, 2013).